Blümlisalp (ship)

-Blümlisalp or Blüemlisalp is a paddle-wheel steamer built in 1906, used in regular passenger service on Lake Thun.
+SS Blümlisalp is a paddle-wheel steamer built in 1906, used in regular passenger service on Lake Thun.
 She is named after the Blüemlisalp mountain massif in the Bernese Oberland.
 The vessel is operated by BLS AG.

 Construction and description

 The saloon steamer was ordered in 1905 by the Oberländische Dampfschifffahrts-Gesellschaft at the company Escher, Wyss & Co. in Zurich, one of the foremost builders of locomotives and industrial machinery at the time.
 Ordered at a price of 375,000 Swiss francs, Blümlisalp was destined to overpass all other ships on Lake Thun and Lake Brienz in terms of size, power and elegance.
 Construction of the ship required some preparations, among them building a covered, 62 m long shipyard and a 132 m long launching facility, which together cost 165,000 francs.
 The ship has a main deck length of 60.45 m, a width of 13.15 m, and a draught of 1.57 m when fully loaded and carrying seven tons of coal.
 The ship carries 800 passengers.
 Blümlisalp's engine, is an inclined compound marine steam engine.